alexnguyennz/astro-aws-amplify/README.md

 Build image (Edit build image settings > Build image dropdown):
 ```markdown
 public.ecr.aws/docker/library/node:18.14.1

 ```

+#### Build specification examples

+Your build specification must point to `.amplify-hosting` as the build directory - this is used instead of the default `dist` as required by AWS Amplify's [SSR deployment specification](https://docs.aws.amazon.com/amplify/latest/userguide/ssr-deployment-specification.html).

+Below are examples that you can use - either create an `amplify.yml` in your project's root directory, or change the build settings manually in your Amplify app settings.

+For a monorepo setup, you can use something similar to this monorepo's pnpm config, or read the [documentation](https://docs.aws.amazon.com/amplify/latest/userguide/monorepo-configuration.html) for more.

+##### npm

+To Do

+##### pnpm

+To Do

+##### Yarn

+To Do

 ### Static or prerendered pages
 All pages must be server-rendered by default - you can't use `export const prerender = true` on any pages.
 As a workaround for static pages however, you can set a manual Amplify rewrite for every static route.